<?xml version="1.0" encoding="UTF-8"?>

 <div><strong>Diversity</strong></div>

-<div>Our active <a href="https://www.psych.ox.ac.uk/about/people-culture">Psychiatry People and Culture </a>teams and initiatives including our <a href="https://www.psych.ox.ac.uk/about/people-culture/framework-for-recognising-values-and-behaviours">values and behaviours framework</a>, work to make the Department of Psychiatry as supportive, welcoming and inclusive as possible.</div>
+<div>Committed to equality and valuing diversity, our active Psychiatry <a href="https://www.psych.ox.ac.uk/about/people-culture">People and Culture</a> teams and initiatives including our <a href="https://www.psych.ox.ac.uk/about/people-culture/framework-for-recognising-values-and-behaviours">values and behaviours framework</a> work to make the Department of Psychiatry as supportive, welcoming and inclusive as possible.</div>

 <div>&nbsp;</div>